The Official Journal of The Australasian Society for the Study of Brain Impairment

 The journal publishes Original Articles, Reviews, Brief Reports, Clinical Practice:Current Opinion and Research Protocols.
 In addition, the journal publishes the abstracts from the annual ASSBI international scientific conference.

-In 2017, the journal launched the Douglas and Tate prize, an annual award for the best research article published in Brain Impairment in the previous 12 months.
+In 2017, the journal launched the Douglas and Tate prize, an annual award for the best research article published in Brain Impairment in the previous 12 months which is supported by a cash prize from CUP.

 JOURNAL TEAM & INFORMATION